About the Scholarship

 The Stelios Scholarship was established in 2006 by Sir Stelios Haji-Ioannou through the Stelios Philanthropic Foundation and is given in honour of academic excellence, demonstration of financial need, and promise of continued growth.

-Since 2006, we have had 130 Stelios Scholars with a total donation of 1.3 million pounds.
+Since 2006, we have had 138 Stelios Scholars with a total donation of over 1.3 million pounds.
 Current Scholars are also funded by past Scholars from the London reunion, where the funds raised are doubled by the Stelios Philanthropic Foundation.

 As a Stelios Scholar, you will have the opportunity to attend various events organised by the Stelios Philanthropic Foundation and enjoy focused interaction with previous Scholars.
 You are also expected to be an ambassador for Bayes Business School and Stelios Scholars.